 First, however, they will look at your social media accounts.
 For example, they will look at your accounts on Facebook, Instagram, or Twitter.
 Why would they do that?

 Because they are trying to show you are not telling the truth.

 REAL EXAMPLE OF SSA INVESTIGATION ON FACEBOOK

-In the following information, you will see that we changed the claimant’s name to Smith and took out any private details.
+In the following real example, the claimant was alleging disability partially due to neuropathy in her feet.
+Therefore, the investigator was trying to find information which contradicted her allegations.
+You will see that we changed the claimant’s name to Smith and took out any private details.
 However, these are real quotes from what the investigator wrote in his report: